AtechPro/AtechPro/readme.md

 > Am I a software engineer?
 > Forced, yes

-> Do my system is Useful
+> Do my system is Useful?
-somehow ig
+> somehow ig

 ---